-A number of chefs like to wet brine the chicken because salt penetrates the meat, seasons it, and holds onto moisture.
-If you like the vinegar and salt combo, then, the next time you kill a jar of dill pickles (not sweet pickles), save the salty vinegary, dill laced brine.
+I love this technique.
+If you like the salt and vinegar flavor combo (think potato chips), then the next time you kill a jar of dill pickles, save the pickle brine.
+I toss the bottle in my spare fridge in the basement.
 I have been known to bum some pickle brine from a local grocer that sells pickles from a barrel.
-Soak the chicken in the pickle brine for 30 to 60 minutes.
-Has the same effect on the surface that buttermilk has.
-Skip the dry brine step, and go straight to the herbs and spices, then the breading.
-If you don’t have pickle brine, just use plain old distilled vinegar with salt, a brinerade, for 30 minutes.
+Soak the chicken in the pickle brine for about an hour.
+It will have the same effect on the surface that buttermilk has.
+If you pickle brine, skip the dry brine step, and go straight to the herbs and spices, then the breading.
+If you don’t have pickle brine, just use plain old distilled vinegar 50/50 with water and add 3 tablespoons Morton coarse kosher salt per quart, a brinerade, for 30 minutes.
 I love the tang!

 Cut up the bird, dry brine it, flavor it, and then give it 30 minutes in the smoker.
 Then dredge and fry.